u-r-s/stardew-multiplayer-docker/README.md

 ```

 ### Download game files from GOG
-go to gog.com, login with your account, go to stardew valley game and download linux version \
+go to gog.com, \
+login with your account, \
+go to Stardew Valley game and download linux version \
-open terminal go to directory of downloaded file, there will be a file that looks like
+open terminal go to directory of downloaded file, \
+there will be a file that looks like
 ```
 stardew_valley_1_6_6_24117_6728858633_72932.sh
 ```